jtroberts83/Linksprite-MP3-IR-Remote-Controlled/README.md

  case 0xFFA857:   where the FFA857 was the volume up button code from my remote

 I hooked up the IR reciever to Arduino pin 8 as many of the others are used by the Shield.

+***The IR Remote and Reciever I am using is this one:  http://www.amazon.com/gp/product/B00KKROUSG?keywords=Arduino%20IR%20Receiver&qid=1457657541&ref_=sr_1_7&sr=8-7

+but pretty much any remote should work.